Enalye/grimoire/docs/index.md

 ```

 Note: the `main {}` won't be specified during this tutorial even when needed to avoid repetitions.
-All operations (except type definitions and global variables) must exist inside a local scope.
+All operations (except type definitions and global variables) must exist within a local scope.

 # Importing files